deshima-dev/demerge/README.md

     --overwrite=OVERWRITE
         Type: bool
         Default: False
-        If True, reduced data directory and merged DEMS file will be overwritten even if they exist.
+        If True, the reduced package and the merged DEMS file will be overwritten even if they exist.
     --debug=DEBUG
         Type: bool